TIY-Austin-Front-End-Engineering/tiyfe-proxy/README.md

 # Proxy server

-This is a simple proxy server that allows you to sidestep CORS issues when trying to access externam APIs.
+This is a simple proxy server that allows you to sidestep CORS issues when trying to access external APIs.

 ### Instructions

-Make all of your requests to http://tiyfe-proxy.herokuapp.com/&lt;a urlencoded version of the API you want to query&gt;.
+Make all of your requests to http://tiyfe-proxy.herokuapp.com/[a urlencoded version of the API you want to query].

 ### Example usage